 Most works in the Black Resources Collection are housed at North Portland Library, but some are located in other neighborhood libraries.
 Search "Black Resources Collection" to find all items in the library catalog.

 Fisk University Collection

-One of the special features is the Fisk University Collection, which contains reprints from the Fisk University Library Negro Collection.
+One of the special features is the Fisk Collection, which contains reprints of publications in the Fisk University Library collection.
 Available nowhere else in Oregon, these reprints are significant historical works written by and about African Americans between 1800 and 1930.
 Michael Powell of Powell's Books donated this 385-volume collection to the Black Resources Collection.

 While most items in the Black Resources Collection may be checked out, some reference materials, such as the Fisk University Collection, must be used in the library.